A quick Step-by-Step tutorial that will help you get started with Kanban and manage projects with ease in Kanbanize.

 In the former – Existing Clients’ Requests, they can have different Kanban swimlanes to separate tickets from hot customers (highest priority), small and medium-sized businesses, enterprises, customers interested in a specific integration, etc. The latter workflow – Internal activities, can serve as a place where they visualize tasks, unrelated to clients’ work, that they have to do internally, for the company.

-This will allow the team to achieve greater work organization of their activities, keep everything in one place, further reduce context switching and thus, increase their productivity levels.
+This will allow the team to better organize their activities, keep everything in one place, further reduce context switching and thus, increase their productivity levels.

 And Optimize Your Workflow.

 Kanban swimlanes represent lines that divide a board horizontally.
-They can be used in a number of different situations, however, the main types can be summarized below.
+They have various use cases, with the main types summarized below.
 You can create swimlanes for:

 During the 30-day trial period you can invite your team and test the application in a production-like enviroment.